 Our research activities encompass both strategic basic research and applied research, with a particular emphasis on engineering aspects of terahertz technology for practical applications.
 Our research challenges are informed by practical requirements and current limitations.
 As terahertz technology lies at the intersection of the microwave and optics fields, we strive to consolidate and expand techniques from both domains to find potential solutions to current challenges.
 Our laboratory is set to take on challenges in unconventional devices, 6G communications, short-range radar, and non-destructive evaluation using terahertz technology.
 Through our work at the Terahertz Engineering Laboratory, we aim to push the boundaries of terahertz technology and advance its potential applications.
 We strive to develop cutting-edge technology that is both innovative and practical, and we are committed to driving progress in this exciting field.

-We would like to acknowledge these agencies for their financial and in-kind contributions.
-The views expressed in our research are those of our group and are not necessarily those of the sponsors.
+We would like to acknowledge these agencies for their financial and in-kind support at some points in time since the inception of our laboratory in 2018.
+Please note that the opinions expressed in our research are solely those of our group and do not reflect the views of our sponsors.